Benefit from QNAP & Google Drive Sync

 Under such circumstance, it is not a bad choice to ask help from other sync tools.
 AOMEI Backupper Standard just happen to has “File Sync” feature that allows you to do QNAP sync to Google Drive job, so does to Dropbox, OneDrive, Amazon Drive, etc. Even QNAP to QNAP backup task can be created.
 File sync job can be done in Daily, Weekly, or Monthly mode.
 Windows 10, 8/8.1, 7, XP and Vista are supported.

-QNAP & Google Drive sync multiple folders
+QNAP & Google Drive sync multiple folders (free)

 1. Install AOMEI Backupper on a Windows OS-based computer and then launch it.
 Download Google Drive desktop application and install it.

-2. Click Backup and click File Sync.
+2. Click Sync and click Basic Sync.

 4. Click the inverted triangle at the end of the second column and choose Select a cloud drive.